openssl/openssl/test/README.ssltest.md

   - InternalError - some other error

 * ExpectedClientAlert, ExpectedServerAlert - expected alert.
-See `ssl_test_ctx.c` for known values.
+See `tls_test_ctx.c` for known values.
 Note: the expected alert is currently matched against the _last_ received alert (i.e., a fatal alert or a `close_notify`).
 Warning alert expectations are not yet supported.
 (A warning alert will not be correctly matched, if followed by a `close_notify` or another alert.)

 * ExpectedProtocol - expected negotiated protocol.
-One of SSLv3, TLSv1, TLSv1.1, TLSv1.2.
+One of tlsv3, TLSv1, TLSv1.1, TLSv1.2.

 * SessionTicketExpected - whether or not a session ticket is expected
   - Ignore - do not check for a session ticket (default)